 Explore the barrier island bundled up with a stay at The Lodge on Little St. Simons Island.
-Temperate weather, quiet beaches and year-round activities make a visit the Golden Isles a “must include” on your bucket list.
-With an annual average temperature of 68° F, you can still leave your jackets at home.
+Temperate weather, quiet beaches and year-round activities make a visit to the Golden Isles a “must include” on your bucket list.
+With an annual average temperature of 68° F, you can always leave your jackets at home.
+Surrounded by centuries-old live oaks, this historic ecolodge is as storied as the Island itself.
+Enjoy cooling off in the saltwater pool, swapping stories in the 1917 hunting lodge, and sharing garden-fresh meals in an intimate and charming setting surrounded by thousands of acres of nature.

-Attractions are abundant in Atlanta to keep you busy on an extended weekend, like the Georgia Aquarium, and the Center for Civil and Human Rights Make time to visit the Martin Luther King Jr. National Historic Site and Ebenezer Baptist Church.
+Attractions are abundant in Atlanta to keep you busy on an extended weekend, like the Georgia Aquarium, and the Center for Civil and Human Rights.
+What started as an idea for a Georgia Tech graduate thesis has become one of Atlanta’s best-loved outdoor attractions.
+Now the Atlanta BeltLine makes use of the railroads that converged in the city before the Civil War.
+This project repurposes the historic 22-mile railway loop for hiking and biking around the downtown area into a multi-use paved path lined with native plants and art installations.
+Make time to visit the Martin Luther King Jr. National Historic Site and Ebenezer Baptist Church.
 All these visits are sure to make one hungry.
 Chef–run restaurants will accommodate by dishing up modern American cuisine in strikingly beautiful spaces. >MORE

 The city of Savannah is famed for its 18th- and 19th-century architecture and leafy public squares.
 Savannah is full of exciting and uncommon activities!
 Between trolley tours, historic cemeteries and fascinating museums, you’ll never run out of things to do.
 Much like the unexpected stories told on our ghost tours, Savannah has unusual experiences you don’t want to miss out on.
 Dive into true crime at the Graveface Museum, have a riveting dining experience at The Pirates’ House or get your laugh on at Front Porch Improv.>MORE